xyproto/wann/README.md

 The idea is to generate one large expression from all the expressions that each node in the network represents.

-Right now, his only works for networks that has a depth of 1.
+Right now, this only works for networks that has a depth of 1.

 For example, adding these two lines to `cmd/evolve/main.go`: